Maintain PostgreSQL

 - kingfisher_summarize_read

-3. Deploy the service
+3. Deploy the server

 Update a password